Colm3na/substrate-auto-payout/README.md

 # Substrate validator auto payout

-Claim staking rewards for your stakers automagically in Substrate based blockchains.
+Claim and distribute validator staking rewards for your stakers automagically in Substrate based blockchains.

 Made with ❤️ from ColmenaLabs_SVQ!